twitter/pelikan/README.md

   implementation.
 - **[Experimental]**`pelikan_pingserver_rs`: a Rust implementation of
   `pelikan_pingserver` which includes TLS support.
+- [`momento_proxy`][momento_proxy-url]: a proxy which allows existing applications to use Momento instead of a Memcache-compatible cache backend.

 ## Features
 - runtime separation of control and data plane